anTuni/NomadCoin/summary/GOLANG.md

 And Add peers when recieve broadcast Peer

 payloads have to include new peer's address,port, openPort of who will add peer

+## 12. 33 Recap

+## 13.1 TESTING

+Testing and documenting

+document using 'godoc' and comment

+TestFunction

+ExampleFucntion